Domestic Violence Cases in Williamson County, TX

 Common crimes under the term “domestic violence” can include:

-• Continuous Violence Against the Family: This offense involves repeated violent acts against a current or ex-intimate partner, family, or household members.
+- Continuous Violence Against the Family: This offense involves repeated violent acts against a current or ex-intimate partner, family, or household member.
 It is considered a third-degree felony.

 Penalties for Domestic Violence Crimes